escuber/AgentMesh/README.md

 # Rexus Agent Mesh

+This project brings together the full AI modality stack — reasoning (LLMs), tool-based planning, OCR, object detection, speech recognition, and GPU-driven TTS — into a single coordinated agent mesh.
+Each subsystem acts as a sensor or actuator: the brain (LLM), eyes (OCR/vision models), ears (Whisper), and voice (Orpheus TTS).
+A Python-based orchestration layer maintains shared state, manages multi-step workflows, and enables tool-use reasoning across services.
+All agents and pipelines are custom-built, modular, and container-ready, designed to provide accessibility automation and real-time assistance for complex digital tasks.
+This work demonstrates systems-level design, cross-model integration, and practical agentic automation driven entirely by Python.

 This monorepo contains multiple AI microservices designed to work together:

 - **tts-service**: Full GPU-based TTS orchestration